 Tesco Tech Support

-Tesco acquired a small I.T.
-Support Company called The PC Guys in 2007, and were able to launch Tesco Tech Support in December 2008.
+Tesco brought a small I.T.
+Support Company called The PC Guys in 2007, which lead to the launch of Tesco Tech Support in December of 2008.

 Tesco is now a globally known company.
 It has its stores in countries like UK, China, Japan, Ireland, Poland, and The United States.
 It has a total of 4,811 stores including 2482 in Britain alone, it also has 472000 plus staff members worldwide.
 It also claims to be the most profitable grocery retailer in the world.
 The sales generated by the company account for almost 62.5 billion pounds with a profit of 3.4 billion pounds.